NPacha/NicolesChocolates/README.md

 <br>

 ### Homework Submission
-- Homework must be submitted the Sunday before class begins
+- Homework must be submitted Tuesday before class begins
-- Homework feedback will be provided within 2 days of your homework submission
+- Homework feedback will be provided the following Saturday after submission

 ###### #hw-submission-procedure
 ### We will walk through this together the first time!